celestiaorg/CIPs/cips/cip-draft_ica.md

 The IBC handler interface & IBC relayer module interface are as defined in [ICS-25](../../core/ics-025-handler-interface) and [ICS-26](../../core/ics-026-routing-module), respectively.

-### Desired properties

-- Permissionless: An interchain account may be created by any actor without the approval of a third party (e.g. chain governance).
-Note: Individual implementations may implement their own permissioning scheme, however the protocol must not require permissioning from a trusted party to be secure.
-- Fault isolation: A controller chain must not be able to control accounts registered by other controller chains.
-For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable.
-- The ordering of transactions sent to an interchain account on a host chain must be maintained.
-Transactions must be executed by an interchain account in the order in which they are sent by the controller chain.
-- If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel.
-- Each interchain account is owned by a single account on the controller chain.
-Only the owner account on the controller chain is authorized to control the interchain account.
-The controller chain is responsible for enforcing this logic.
-- The controller chain must store the account address of any owned interchain accounts registered on host chains.
-- A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking).

 ### General design

 A chain can utilize one or both parts of the interchain accounts protocol (*controlling* and *hosting*).
 A controller chain that registers accounts on other host chains (that support interchain accounts) does not necessarily have to allow other controller chains to register accounts on its chain, and vice versa.